Shoplifters (film)

 Shoplifters (万引き家族) is a 2018 Japanese drama film written, directed and edited by Hirokazu Kore-eda.
 Starring Lily Franky and Sakura Ando, it is about a family that relies on shoplifting to cope with a life of poverty.

 Kore-eda wrote the screenplay contemplating what makes a family, inspired by reports on poverty and shoplifting in Japan.
 Principal photography began in mid-December 2017.

-Shoplifters premiered on 13 May 2018 at the Cannes Film Festival, where it won the Palme d'Or.
+Shoplifters premiered at the 2018 Cannes Film Festival, where it won the Palme d'Or.
 The film was released in Japan on 8 June 2018 and was a critical and commercial success.
 Shoplifters won three Mainichi Film Awards, including Best Film, and the Asia Pacific Screen Award for Best Feature Film, and was nominated for Best Foreign Language Film at the Oscars and the Golden Globes.

 Plot

 In Tokyo, a family lives together in poverty: Hatsue, an elderly woman who owns the home and supports them with her deceased husband's pension; Nobuyo, who works for an industrial laundry service; her husband Osamu, a day laborer forced to leave his job after twisting his ankle; Aki, who works at a JK peep shop; and Shota, a young boy.

 Osamu and Shota routinely shoplift from stores, using a system of hand signals to communicate.
 Osamu tells Shota it is fine to steal things that have not been sold, as they do not belong to anyone.
 One cold night, they see Yuri, a neighborhood girl they regularly observe locked out on an apartment balcony, and bring her home with them.
 They only intend to have her stay for dinner, but after finding evidence of abuse, they choose not to return her.

 Yuri bonds with her new family and learns to shoplift from Osamu and Shota.
 Osamu urges Shota to see him as his father and Yuri as his sister, but Shota is reluctant.
 The family learns on television that after almost two months, police are investigating Yuri's disappearance; her parents never reported her missing.
 The family cuts her hair, burns her old clothes, and renames her Lin.

 Hatsue visits her husband's son from an affair, from whom she regularly receives money.
 The son and his wife are Aki's parents; they lie that their daughter is living in Australia.
 The family visits the beach, and Hatsue expresses contentment that she will not die a lonely death.
 At home that night, she dies in her sleep.
 Osamu and Nobuyo bury her under the house in order to avoid reporting her death and continue to collect her pension.